ZoneMinder/zoneminder/docs/api.rst

 Enabling secret key
 ^^^^^^^^^^^^^^^^^^^

-* It is important that you create a "Secret Key".
+* It is **important** that you create a "Secret Key".
 This needs to be a set of hard to guess characters, that only you know.
 ZoneMinder does not create a key for you.
 It is your responsibility to create it.
 If you haven't created one already, please do so by going to ``Options->Systems`` and populating ``AUTH_HASH_SECRET``.
 Don't forget to save.
 * If you plan on using V2.0 token based security, **it is mandatory to populate this secret key**, as it is used to sign the token.
 If you don't, token authentication will fail.
 V1.0 did not mandate this requirement.

-Getting API key
+Getting an API key
 ^^^^^^^^^^^^^^^^^^^^^^^

-To get API key:
+To get an API key:

 ::